 The carrying amount of the Company's financial instruments, including cash and cash equivalents, notes and accounts receivable and notes and accounts payables approximates fair value due to the short-term maturity of the instruments.
 Fair values of short-term investments represent quoted market prices, if available.
 If no quoted market prices are available, fair values are estimated based on discounted cash flow, or other valuation techniques.
 Long-term investments in privately-held companies with no readily determinable market value are recorded using the cost method, since the cost of obtaining verifiable fair value is unreasonably high.
-The Company periodically evaluates these investments for impairment.
-If it is determined that an other-than-temporary decline has occurred in the carrying value, an impairment loss is recorded for that period.
+Upon adoption of Accounting Standard Update No. 2016-01, Recognition and Measurement of Financial Assets and Financial Liabilities ("ASU 2016-01") starting January 1, 2018, these investments are measured at cost less impairment, if any, plus or minus any changes resulting from observable price changes in orderly transactions for an identical or similar investment of the same issuer.
+Any resulting change in carrying amount would be reflected in net income.
 The Company's long-term liabilities approximate their fair values as they contain interest rates that vary according to market interest rates.